stdlib-js/stdlib/SECURITY.md

 -   please provide detailed reports with reproducible steps and a clearly defined impact.
 -   submit only one vulnerability per report.
 -   do not engage in any form of social engineering (such as phishing, vishing, or smishing).
+-   do not attempt to show CI/CD vulnerabilities by creating new pull requests to any of stdlib's repositories.
+Doing so will result in a [content report][github-content-report] to GitHub as an unsolicited exploit.
+The proper way to provide such reports is by creating a new repository, configured in the same manner as the repository about which you would like to submit a report, and, with a pull request to your own repository, showing the proof-of-concept.

 **Please do NOT report security vulnerabilities through public GitHub issues, discussions, or pull requests, or any other public stdlib forum.**